Darkseal/jquery.scrolling/README.md

 # Usage

         $('selector').scrolling();
-        // It supports optional hash with "checkScrolling" and "interval" keys.
-        // Check source code for details.
+        // Activate the events for one or more elements defined by the given selector

         $('<div>content</div>').scrolling();
-        // It also supports raw DOM nodes wrapped in jQuery.
+        // Activate the events for raw DOM nodes wrapped in jQuery.

         $('selector').on('scrollin', function(event, $all_elements) {
           // triggers when 'selector' element comes inside browser viewport.